 You can book travel through the Citi ThankYou site and pay with your points.
 This portal works similar to any other online travel agency you might use already such as Expedia, Priceline and others, but allows you to pay for the reservation by redeeming Citi ThankYou points.
 The portal offers redemptions for airfare, hotels, car rentals, activities and cruises.

 The value of your points will depend on the card you use to redeem them.
 With the Citi Premier you’ll get 1.25 cents per ThankYou point for airfare, hotels, car rentals and cruises.
-This is on par with other popular travel cards in the same category, like the Chase Sapphire Preferred® Card.
+But this benefit is only available through April 10, 2021.

-ThankYou points redeemed through the Citi ThankYou travel site with other rewards credit cards, like the Citi Prestige, Citi Rewards+℠ Card and Citi Rewards+℠ Student Card on the other hand, are worth just one cent per point toward travel.
+ThankYou points redeemed through the Citi ThankYou travel site with other rewards credit cards, like the Citi Prestige and Citi Rewards+℠ Card on the other hand, are worth just one cent per point toward travel.

 What value can you get when you transfer Citi ThankYou points to travel partners?